spaghetti-guy/merge-audio-and-subs/README.md

 <br>

 ## Requirements
+* If you want to run the program interactively (i.e. if you do not pass all arguments in at the commandline), you will need [Powershell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows).
 * You need ffmpeg.exe somewhere accessible.
 It shouldn't matter which build you use.
-For reference, I use the codex full release build at: https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z
+For reference, I use the codex full release build [located here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z).
 * The script assumes your subtitles have the exact same name as your audio.
 E.g. `audio1.wav` and `audio1.wav.vtt`.
 Adujust accordingly.
 * You can use any image for the input, though make sure it's a decent resolution so the subtitles are legible.
 I recommend 480p or higher.
 An image with a smaller file size will result in significantly faster encoding.
 There's a 1280x720 solid black image in this repo if you don't care about visuals and just want to encode as fast as possible.